Professor348/Professor348/README.md

 - 🌱 I’m currently learning:
 -   Computer Science
 - 💞️ I’m looking to collaborate on:
 -   Nothing specific at the moment.
-Send me a DM on Discord(danthegamer3202)  if you think you have a project that I'd like to collaborate on.
+Send me a DM on Discord at Danthegamer3202 if you think you have a project that I'd like to collaborate on.
 - ⚡ Fun fact:
 -   I am certified in JavaScript by CodinGame